Blog •

 27 Sites for Landing Your Next Freelance Writing Jobs

-In our media-saturated world, it’s often not hard to find writing jobs.
+Learn more →In our media-saturated world, it’s often not hard to find writing jobs.
 That said, it’s not always easy to find quality opportunities that pay and let you really buff up your writing portfolio.
 To help you become a prolific freelance writer, here are 27 sites that can bring you good freelance writing jobs.
 There’s something for everyone, whether you’re interested in publishing, media, or copywriting; and whether you’re new to the craft or not!
-Hint: some of these are also great as in-between jobs to give you a break from writing your book while making some extra money.
+Hint: some of these are also great as in-between jobs to give you a break from writing your novel while making some extra money.

 For jobs in the world of publishing

-You don’t have to be an author to be writing in publishing — you can be an editor, a ghostwriter, or you can even have a book marketing job (which involves writing things like flap copies).
+You don’t have to be an author to be writing in publishing — you can be an editor, a ghostwriter, or a book marketer (which involves writing things like flap copies).
 Here are some of the best sites for you to find those jobs.

 1. Reedsy